tsutorm/sample-lume-blog/posts/thirdpost.md

 ---
-title: This is my third post.
+title: This is my third post. 日本語がかけるか
 description: This is a post on My Blog about win-win survival strategies.
 date: 2018-08-24
 tags:
 - second-tag

 ---
 Leverage agile frameworks to provide a robust synopsis for high level overviews.
 Iterative approaches to corporate strategy foster collaborative thinking to further the overall value proposition.
 Organically grow the holistic world view